SMAPPNYU/pysmap/README.md

 dataset.dump_to_json('/Users/blah/your_data.json', parallel=True)
 ```

-note: dump method works a little differently for SmappDataset objects, it does not dump to one file but rather a file for each subsection in the dataset, so each collection, input, or
+`parallel` - with the 'parallel' option set to true the dump method works a little differently for SmappDataset objects, it does not dump to one file but rather a file for each subsection in the dataset, so each SmappCollection, input, or SmappDataset inside the SmappDataset get its own file.

 *input* a path to a json file